elliotgoodrich/includeguardian/README.md

 # IncludeGuardian

 ## TODO
-  * Make improvement to clang to not disable include guards if `#` is encountered.
-Must remove a call to `MIOpt.NextToken()` inside `Lexer.cpp`.
-    This is inline with what GCC does https://gcc.gnu.org/onlinedocs/cppinternals/Guard-Macros.html and will improve the performance of `boost/preprocessor`.
   * For another analysis, see if we can look if a set of includes have the exact same set of includers, and figure out the benefit of combining these components.